CodeConstruct/mctp-rs/README.md

     let mut ep = MctpLinuxEp::new(EID, MCTP_NET_ANY)?;

     // for subsequent use of `ep`, we're just interacting with the
-    // mctp::Endpoint trait, which are independent of the socket support
+    // mctp::Comm trait, which is independent of the socket support

     // Get Endpoint ID message: command 0x02, no data.
 Allow the MCTP stack
     // to allocate an owned tag.